Old 3rd Association

 In addition to the growing number of federally-funded "National Military Homes" scattered around the United States, a number of northern states built their own "soldiers' homes" as well.

 Ninety-seven veterans of the 3rd Michigan eventually became residents of the Michigan Soldiers’ and Sailors' Home, which opened in Grand Rapids in 1885.

 - First to join: Ozias Martin (admission number 7) of Company A, in 1885

 - Last to join: Lyman Sayles (number 8184) of Company H, in 1928

-Altogether at least 137 men (about 15% of the survivors) became inmates of either state-sponsored or federal veteran support care system.
+Altogether at least 143 men (more than 16% of the survivors) became inmates of either state-sponsored or federal veteran support care system.

 Of 1,412 men enrolled, at least 903 applied for pensions during or after the war; of that number 809 were granted.
 At least 535 widows applied for pensions, and 440 of those were granted.
 In addition, 95 pension and 73 of those were granted.
 In addition a handful of dependent mother, father and even one dependent brother pensions were applied for as well.